Trump Pays Respects to Slain NYPD Officer

 "I want to thank Bruce and all of the people that have worked so hard to make this area beautiful and safe," Trump said.

 "It's an honor to be here.
-And again, I want to just thank all of you folks for allowing this and Bruce, thank you.
+And again, I want to just thank all of you folks for allowing this, and Bruce, thank you.
 Bruce has been a friend of mine for a long time.
-He's done an incredible out here."
+He's done an incredible job out here."

 The 31-year-old Diller, a three-year veteran of the specialized Community Response Team, was shot and killed Monday during a traffic stop in Far Rockaway, Queens.